A Father And His Three Children Have Spent Quarantine Cleaning Headstones At Local Cemeteries

 “You’ve got to be respectful of the fact that it’s someone’s family member, it’s someone’s memories.
 You’ve got to make sure you’re using the right products and you’re being careful and delicate with it,” he said.

-Ryan’s hard work not only makes the stones look better, but allows them to be easier to read.
+Ryan’s hard work not only gets the stones looking better but makes them easier to read.
 He takes careful attention to clean off algae and mold.

 As The Inquisitr previously reported, many people across the world have been stepping up to help others in the midst of the pandemic.
-A Malaysian woman named Norfarrah Syahirah Shaari who was born without arms even learned how to sew with her feet to make personal protective equipment for healthcare workers.
+A Malaysian woman named Norfarrah Syahirah Shaari, who was born without arms, learned how to sew with her feet to make personal protective equipment for healthcare workers.